Newborne History, Family Crest & Coats of Arms

 More information is included under the topic Early Newborne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Newborne family to the New World and Oceana
+Migration of the Newborne family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Newbornes to arrive on North American shores: E. P. Newbrough settled in San Francisco in 1850; Thomas Newberry settled in New England in 1630; John Newberry settled in New York in 1775.